Lucy-Family-Institute/presqt/docs/qa_instructions.rst

     :align: center

 4. All downloads come in ``BagIt format``.
 After the download is complete, unzip the file, and you will see BagIt specification files.
-The data you requested to downloaded will reside in the ``data`` folder.
+The data you requested to download will reside in the ``data`` folder.

 .. figure:: images/qa/resource_download/download_step_4.png